gavinsimpson/physalia-gam-course/README.md

 ## Programme

-Sessions from 14:00 to 20:00 (Monday to Thursday), 14:00 to 19:00 on Friday (Berlin time).
-From Tuesday to Friday, the first hour will be dedicated to Q&A and working through practical exercises or students’ own analyses over Slack and Zoom.
+Sessions from 14:00 to 20:00 (Monday to Thursday), Berlin time.
 Sessions will interweave mix lectures, in-class discussion/ Q&A, and practical exercises.

 ### Monday